0000m0000/Getting-and-Cleaning-Data-W3/Codebook.md

 The R script run_analysis.R need to be loaded into your R working directory, and implements the steps above.

 * As preliminary operations, it checks if the necessary data are already existing in the working directory, otherwise it downloads them, same for the package "plyr" needed within the code.
-The all the relevant files are read.
+Then all the relevant files are read.
 * The merge at point 1 is done with the cbind and rbind functions.
 * means and std dev are identified and extracted by column name.
 * activities can be named via a join on the activity id (description are in activity_labels.txt)